Kaushall-raut/Rental-home-Assignment/README.md

 # React + Vite

-A simple webpage Made for practising css .
+A simple static webpage created in react  .